eludris/docs/src/README.md

 however in a case where it exists it is **guaranteed** to be an Integer.

-On the other hand if the question mark is next to the type like in `String?` it means that while the field will always be present, it's type can be a `null`.
+On the other hand if the question mark is next to the type like in `String?` it means that while the field will always be present, its value can be a `null`.